 13. Fat Tyre Biking (FTB).

-The key is in the extra resistance provided by the bike’s oversized, chunky tyres.
+The key is in the extra resistance provided by the bike?s over-sized, chunky tires.

 14. Kettlebell Workouts